PhilNel/knowledge-boardgame-assistant/games/nemesis/rooms/rooms-none.md

 ## Room Covered with Slime

+Additional Room "2"

 Upon entering this room, a character automatically receives a Slime marker.
 Searching is not allowed in this room.